-UPDATED 20APR2017: Laminate flooring was originally developed in Europe and it first came to North America in the early 1990s.
+UPDATED 1May2020 + free downloadable guide below: Laminate flooring was originally developed in Europe and it first came to North America in the early 1990s.
 I remember trying some of this strange stuff for the first time in 1993.
-The representative was from a company I’d never heard of before – Pergo – and they told me that laminates were going to become the next big thing in flooring.
+The representative was from a company I’d never heard of before – Pergo (no a household name in the reno business) – and they told me that laminates were going to become the next big thing in flooring.
 I didn’t believe them, but now Pergo is a household name and so is the phrase “laminate flooring”.

 I happen to like laminates a lot – at least, the right kind of laminates.
 That’s why I’ve chosen to install them in a couple of places in my house and recommended them to homeowners for years.
 That said, laminates aren’t perfect.
 Here are the straight facts:

 Laminate Flooring Fact#1: It’s Fast, Easy and Simple to Install

 - Most people recognize that laminates are fast and easy to install with a minimum of mess inflicted on the rest of the house.
 What you probably don’t understand is how very simple the work really is.